Constitution Center (Washington, D.C.): Original structure

 Kirwan's contacts with Nassif later became the subject of a legal investigation.
-Kirwan not only shared inside information with Nassif about leasing plans of the GSA, he later invested in Nassif's D.C. business and became an officer in it.
-This relationship (Kirwan left GSA in December 1966, before the letter indicating intention to lease was set to Nassif), and GSA's irregular leasing of the building, became public knowledge in August 1970.
+Kirwan not only shared inside information with Nassif about the leasing plans of the GSA, he later invested in Nassif's D.C. business and became an officer in it.
+This relationship (Kirwan left GSA in December 1966, before the letter indicating an intention to lease was sent to Nassif) and GSA's irregular leasing of the building became public knowledge in August 1970.
 An internal GSA audit was critical of the leasing process and the costs of the lease.

 That same month, refinancing of the building was called into question.
 In the U.S., it is common business practice for the initial lender to provide an interim loan (the "construction loan") to build a building.
 The interim loan is then paid off by a second lender, who becomes the mortgage lender and receives payments from the building's owner.
-Riggs Bank, a local D.C. bank, had provided the interim construction loan to Nassif.
+Riggs Bank, a local D.C. bank, provided Nassif with an interim construction loan.
 The New York City Employees Retirement System was to have paid off this construction loan.
 That payment was halted when the loan officer Nassif had dealt with was indicted for taking bribes to approve loans.
 When the pension fund refused to provide the loan, Riggs Bank sued for payment and threatened to foreclose on the Nassif Building.

 From 1969 until 2007, the Nassif Building served as the headquarters of the U.S. Department of Transportation (DOT).
 The building was designed to have removable interior walls to permit easy reconfiguration of the interior space.
-In November 1970, the federal government exercised its powers of eminent domain and seized control of the three-story basement parking garage from Nasif in order to provide inexpensive parking for DOT workers.
+In November 1970, the federal government exercised its powers of eminent domain.
+It seized control of the three-story basement parking garage from Nasif to provide inexpensive parking for DOT workers.
 Over the years, so many government workers complained of ailments while working in the structure that some believed it suffered from sick building syndrome.
 David Nassif Associates, owner of the building, disputed these claims.
 However, when the Department of Transportation announced it would leave the building in 2000, the owners promised a $100 million renovation that included a new air ventilation and cleaning system as an inducement for the agency to stay.
 The owners also unsuccessfully sued the General Services Administration in 1999 to force it to renew the federal lease on the building.
-The Department of Transportation completed their move out of the Nassif Building and into their new headquarters in June 2007.
+The Department of Transportation completed its move out of the Nassif Building and into its new headquarters in June 2007.

 The L'Enfant Plaza Metro station opened an escalator entrance in the structure's north arcade on July 1, 1977.
-The entrance was one of two which opened that day (Metro Blue Line's opening day).
+The entrance was one of two that opened that day (Metro Blue Line's opening day).
 The third entrance (inside the L'Enfant Promenade underground shopping center at L'Enfant Plaza) opened in October 1977.
 In June 1992, Virginia Railway Express opened the $1.1 million VRE L'Enfant Station on Virginia Avenue SE (about a half block north of Constitution Center).